VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 This created the first working VLM trial for the project.
 The InnKube endpoint successfully processed the selected fridge images and returned structured ingredient outputs.
 The analysis showed that open-vocabulary extraction is more suitable for the Fridge-to-Recipe Assistant than restricting the task to the 22 dataset labels.
 It also revealed next improvements: prompt refinement, better parsing, ingredient normalization, and possible extraction of visible quantities or counts.

-## Entry #5 - Streamlit UI for Preliminary VLM Trial Review
+## 5 - Streamlit UI for Preliminary VLM Trial Review

 **Date:** 2026-05-19